 It is up to the taxpayer to prove, not before the City Council, but before the Court through an expert technical report, that the loss is real.

-Currently, the courts tend to opt in these requests in favor of the taxpayer.
+Currently, the courts tend to opt-in to these requests in favor of the taxpayer.
 Of course, according to the credibility of the non-existence of an increase in value.
 Judgments in favor of the taxpayer, normally, condemn the City Council to refund the amount paid plus late payment interest.

 Should the municipal capital gain be paid despite having been declared unconstitutional?